Gordon Shedden: Honda Racing (2010–2017)

 Shedden driving for Honda at Oulton Park during the 2013 British Touring Car Championship season.

 The Honda team retained Shedden and Neal for 2013 in a pair of Honda Civics.
 He was excluded from the second race at the season opening Brands Hatch round having failed the ride height test, elevating Jeff Smith to the final podium spot.
-He went on to finish 2nd in the standings just 7 points away from retaining his crown.
+He went on to finish second in the standings, just seven points away from retaining his crown.

 2014 saw the Honda team make the switch to run the new Honda tourer model for a year.
 It happened to be fairly unsuccessful however.
-Shedden managed two wins, 8 podiums and finished up 3rd in the drivers championship.
+Shedden managed two wins, eight podiums and finished up third in the drivers championship.

-For 2015 the team ran a pair of brand new Honda Type Rs.
+For 2015, the team ran a pair of brand new Honda Type Rs.
 Shedden took the cars first win in just the second race of the season.
-In what was to be one of the most tense and dramatic title showdowns ever.
 Shedden took the title by just 4 points from Jason Plato and thus his second drivers title.

 Shedden, at the Knockhill round of the 2017 British Touring Car Championship.

-Halfords returned as the team's main sponsor for 2016 a full 10 years since they took Matt Neal to his second drivers title.
+Halfords returned as the team's main sponsor for 2016, a full ten years since they took Matt Neal to his second drivers title.
 Shedden hit the ground running with a win at the first round.
-However a lean spell mid season due to some bad luck saw Shedden sitting 9th in the standings at the halfway point.
-In the second half of the season Shedden would take 3 wins and 4 podiums to claw back the points deficit to BMW's Sam Tordoff.
-In the last race of the season Shedden overtook Tordoff to clinch his third championship title.
+However, a lean spell mid season due to some bad luck saw Shedden sitting ninth in the standings at the halfway point.
+In the second half of the season.
+Shedden would take three wins and four podiums to claw back the points deficit to BMW's Sam Tordoff.
+In the last race of the season, Shedden overtook Tordoff to clinch his third championship title.
 Shedden became the first man to successfully defend his crown since Fabrizio Giovanardi in 2008.

 World Touring Car Cup

 Audi Sport WRT (2018–2019)

 In January 2018, Shedden announced his departure from Team Dynamics, stating he was moving onto “pastures new”.
 It was later announced that he would switch to the World Touring Car Cup championship, driving for the W Racing Team Audi works team.
-In December 2019 the WRT team announced it will not be running in 2020 in the World Touring Cup leaving Gordon without a seat.
+In December 2019, the WRT team announced it would not be running in 2020 in the World Touring Cup, leaving Shedden without a seat.